furyaoff/mage/x/magedist/spec/05_params.md

 # Parameters

-The magedist module has the following parameters:
+The Magedist module has the following parameters:

 | Key                  | Type                 | Example       | Description                                              |
 | -------------------- | -------------------- | ------------- | -------------------------------------------------------- |